 Short of removing myself from the noisy environment, the only effective solution I knew of were industrial earmuffs.

-Having never spent $350 on a pair on a pair of headphones, I hesitated for a couple of weeks.
-But the seed had been planted.
+Having never spent that much money on a pair on a pair of headphones, I hesitated for a couple of weeks.
+But the seed had been planted: